RowDaBoat/keep-engine/doc/getting-started.md

 ## Where to go from here

-**Keep** can do much more to help you design your game, check the [index](../README.md#index) for in depth documentation on items, characters, dialogue, actions, and events.
+**Keep** can do much more to help you design your game, check the [index](../README.md#index) for in-depth documentation on items, characters, dialogue, actions, and events.